 Sports betting is available online in NB via the lottery website, using the Pro-Line system.
 You can wager on sports games, place prop bets and make long-term futures wagers.
 Stadium bets offer the chance to wager on games with a no-tie option.
 Pro-Line also offers fantasy sports, where you compete with others to pick a winning team.

 Information regarding responsible gambling in New Brunswick is available under the PlayWise section of the Atlantic Lottery website.
 PlayWise states, “Gambling should always be safe and fun.
 In fact, responsible gambling is one of Atlantic Lottery’s core values.
 We created PlayWise to help you be an informed player.
 Because informed players know the facts, they play for fun, not for money.”

 Included in the section are helpful resources for players, the opportunity to self-exclude and access to confidential helplines.

 All the profits from the Atlantic Lottery Corp. go to the four provinces.
 As an example, in 2019-20, the New Brunswick government received $124.5 million in profits from lottery funding.
 The government put those funds toward services like education, infrastructure and health care.
 For every dollar spent on the lottery in Atlantic Canada, 92 cents stay in the provinces.

-Wrapping up: Lottery games in New Brunswick
+Wrapping up: Online lottery games in New Brunswick

 Just about every form of lottery game is available to New Brunswick-based players.
 While the giant jackpots of the national draws get all the headlines, this is just the start when it comes to ways to win big money.